files-community/Website/src/routes/docs/configuring/ftp/+page.md

 ## Known limitations

-Currently Files only supports the FTP and FTPs protocols.
-SFTP is not supported yet.
+- SFTP is not currently supported